-Bahraini leaders have consistently asserted that Iran is actively stoking the Bahrain unrest.
+Bahrain, as do most of the other GCC states, focuses intently on the perceived threat from Iran, which the Bahrain government asserts is supporting Bahrain's Shiite opposition.
 On March 21, 2011, King Hamad indirectly accused Iran of involvement in the unrest by saying a "foreign plot" had been foiled by the GCC intervention.
 Iran and Bahrain withdrew their ambassadors in mid-March 2011, but returned them in August 2012.
 On February 21, 2013, the government said that Iran's Islamic Revolutionary Guard Corps (IRGC) had helped form a Bahraini cell to recruit other agents and store weapons in Bahrain for possible attacks on officials and key locations.
-54 In May 2013, the government declared Lebanese Hezbollah a terrorist organization, accusing that organization of helping orchestrate a Shiite-led insurgency in Bahrain.
-55 Bahrain's accusations against Iran and Hezbollah, have not changed since the August 2013 accession of Iran's relatively moderate President Hassan Rouhani.
+In May 2013, the government declared Lebanese Hezbollah a terrorist organization, accusing that organization of helping orchestrate a Shiite-led insurgency in Bahrain.
+Bahrain's accusations against Iran and Hezbollah, have not changed since the August 2013 accession of Iran's relatively moderate President Hassan Rouhani.
 Bahraini authorities used the ship interception of December 2013, discussed above, to underscore their point about Iranian support for radical Bahrain oppositionists.

 U.S. officials publicly do not differ dramatically with the Bahraini assertions on Iran.
-On April 14, 2011, U.S. officials, speaking on background, told journalists that there was some information to indicate that Iran might have transferred small amounts of weapons to Bahraini oppositionists.
-56 U.S. officials reportedly assert that Iran has urged hardline Bahraini Shiite
+On April 14, 2011, U.S. officials reportedly told journalists that there was some information to indicate that Iran might have transferred small amounts of weapons to Bahraini oppositionists.
+U.S. officials reportedly assert that Iran has urged hardline Bahraini Shiite factions not to compromise.
+Director of National Intelligence James Clapper has testified that "In the broader Middle East, Iran will continue to provide arms and other aid to....Shia militants in Bahrain to expand Iranian influence and to counter perceived foreign threats."
+The State Department report on terrorism for 2013, cited above, states that Iran has attempted to smuggle arms to Shiite oppositionists in Bahrain.